Asper Centre Cases

 Corporal C.R.
 McGregor v.
 Her Majesty the Queen

 This case concerns the extraterritorial application of the Canadian Charter of Rights and Freedoms.
 Corporal McGregor was stationed at the Canadian Embassy in Washington, D.C. and had a temporary residence in Virginia.
 As a diplomatic agent, he was granted immunity of his person, property, and residence.
 This immunity was challenged in 2017 when a female member of the Canadian Armed Forces accused McGregor of interference and voyeurism following the discovery of an audio recording device in her Virginia home.
 In the ensuing investigation, the Embassy of Canada waived McGregor’s immunity of residence to allow investigators to obtain a search warrant and gather evidence.
 McGregor brought a motion under s 24(2) of the Charter to exclude the evidence and also submitted that his s 8 right to be free from unreasonable search and seizure had been violated.
 A Military Judge found no violations and held that the Charter did not apply because the investigation was conducted in Virginia.
 The judge cited R v Hape, 2007 SCC 26 in support of this finding.
-Using the evidence from the search of the accused’s Virginia residence, the Military Judge convicted McGregor on unlawful interception, voyeurism, and sexual assault charges.
+Using the evidence from the search of the accused’s Virginia residence, the Military Judge convicted McGregor of unlawful interception, voyeurism, and sexual assault charges.
 The Court Martial Appeal Court (CMAC) upheld this decision.

 Asper Centre Factum